AlirezaRoshanzamir/continuous-delivery-course/12-deploying-and-releasing-applications/presentation.md

 ---
 ## Introduction
-There are differences between releasing software into production and deploying it to testing environments—not least, in the level of adrenaline in the blood of the person performing the release.
+There are differences between releasing software into production and deploying it to testing environments-not least, in the level of adrenaline in the blood of the person performing the release.
 However, in technical terms, these differences should be encapsulated in a set of conﬁguration ﬁles.

 The main difference between deploying and releasing is the ability to roll back.
 Two extremely powerful techniques that can be used to perform zero-downtime releases and rollbacks on even the largest of production systems are: